nicfv/Me/docs/index.md

 [Download Resume](Resume.pdf){ .md-button .md-button--primary download="Resume-Nicolas-Ventura" }

-> Click the links below to learn more!
+> Click the links in the footer below to learn more!

 ###### he/him